Why Student Loan Support Can’t Wait — And How Brightside Makes It Count

 student loan support from employers is critical as collections begin on May 5, 2025

 For years, student loans were paused.
 Conversations around them went quiet.
-But now that repayments resumed — and student loan collections are restarting — the financial impact of student loans is hitting employees and their employers hard.
-Not only have shifting policies left more than 43 million Americans who owe over $1.6 trillion in student debt confused about how to navigate significant student loan changes that could impact their financial lives, but nearly 10 million borrowers are in default or at risk of default, which can also have a direct impact on employers.
+But now that repayments resumed — and student loan collections have restarted — the financial impact of student loans is hitting employees and their employers hard.
+Not only have shifting policies left more than 43 million Americans who owe over $1.6 trillion in student debt confused about how to navigate significant student loan changes that could impact their financial lives, but nearly 10 million borrowers are in default or at risk of default.
+This isn’t just an employee issue; it has a direct impact on employers.

 The unseen business risk of student loan default